Updated on 2025-09-11 GMT+08:00

 You can add an HTTP listener if content identification is required.
 HTTP is a great fit for workloads such as web applications and mobile mini-games.

-• If you only select network load balancing (TCP/UDP) for your dedicated load balancer, you cannot add an HTTP listener to this load balancer.
+• If you only select the network load balancing type for your dedicated load balancer, you cannot add HTTP listeners to this load balancer.

 Procedure